wp-plugins/rootspersona/readme.txt

 At this point the plugin is ready to use!

-== Upgrading from versions earlier than 2.0.0 ==
+== Upgrading from versions earlier than 2.4.0 ==

-1. DO NOT DEACTIVATE THE OLDER VERSION.
-(Unfortunately the old deactivate performs an uninstall, which will cause the loss of old data and probably timeout trying to delete pages.)
-2. Upgrade the plugin as you normally would.
-Make sure it is activated.
-3. If you upgarde with a zip file, the first time you enter an Admin page the plugin upgrade process will kick off.
-   This may cause a delay in rendering your admin page, but should be short.
-3. Execute the conversion routine:  Tools->rootsPersona->Convert to 2.x format
-   This will convert the old files to the new database, and may take a while to run.
-4. Execute the validation routine: Tools->rootsPersona->Validate persona pages
+1. If you are still running a version earlier than 2.4.0, you must first upgrade to 2.4.0 before going any higher

 Usage: